Maxis Communications: Subscribers

 As of the second quarter of 2020, there were 9.863 million revenue generating subscribers (RGS), 6.747 million prepaid RGS, 2.97 million postpaid RGS.

 Smartphone users in the network include 87% of postpaid accounts and 81% prepaid.
 Its postpaid subscribers consume an average 11.2 GB a month, while prepaid users consume an average 8.2 GB a month.
 It has 5.2 million 4G LTE devices in the network.

 On 19 October 1999, Maxis introduced the prepaid brand "Hotlink".

-In 2002, Maxis acquired TimeCel, a rival mobile service provider, from TimedotCom Berhad.
+In 2002, Maxis acquired TimeCel Sendirian Berhad, a rival mobile service provider, from Sapura Resources Berhad and TIME dotCom Berhad.
 Prior to the purchase, Maxis offered prefix number beginning with 012, and TimeCel 017.

 On 27 April 2007, an offer was made to buy out Maxis and privatise the company in preparation for expansions into the Indonesian, Indian and Qatari markets.
 The deal was offered by Ananda Krishnan, who pledged Maxis RM17.46 billion (US$5.1 billion) in exchange for all remaining shares of the company.
-The offer is to be formally made by Usaha Tegas Sdn Bhd, a company owned by Krishnan, on 3 May 2007, while the Kuala Lumpur Stock Exchange suspends trading of the company's shares until 3 May.
+The offer is to be formally made by Usaha Tegas Sdn.
+Bhd., a company owned by Krishnan, on 3 May 2007, while the Kuala Lumpur Stock Exchange suspends trading of the company's shares until 3 May.